ts-docs/ts-docs/docsPages/Guides/Options.md

 # Options

-You can provide options for ts-docs in two ways:
+You can provide options for ts-docs in three ways:

 - The CLI
 - `tsdocsOptions` property in your typescript configuration file.
+- `tsDocs.config.js` file, which must export an object with the options.

+ts-docs first gets all CLI arguments, then joins them with the options from the typescript configuration, and finally with the `tsDocs.config.js` file.

 ## CLI usage